dret/webconcepts/concepts/http-method/UNLOCK.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-method/UNLOCK"
 title:         "HTTP Request Method: UNLOCK"
+concept-name:  HTTP Request Method
+concept-value: UNLOCK
 description: "The UNLOCK method removes the lock identified by the lock token in the Lock-Token request header.
 The Request-URI MUST identify a resource within the scope of the lock."
 ---